-Comment: The approach of Triaz towards external brands is comparable to own production: the brand has sent and received the questionnaire and other information.
-It has also collected audits or conducted audits and follows up on the CAP.
+Comment: The approach of Triaz towards external brands is comparable to own production: The brand has sent and received the questionnaire and other relevant information and will also have collected audits or conducted audits at the external brands suppliers.

 Triaz does not work with external brands if they do not agree on sharing production data.